-Status: → Consultation expected: First half of 2024
+Status: → Consultation expected: Q22025

 - Adaptation of financial market regulation to improve the client protection of companies in accordance with art.
-1b BankA. - Improvement of depositor protection by separating client funds from other assets in the event of the bankruptcy of a FinTech company. - Review of the repeal of the CHF 100 million limit on public deposits.
+1b BankA. - Improvement of depositor protection by separating client funds from other assets in the event of the bankruptcy of a FinTech company. - Review of the repeal of the CHF 100 million limit on public deposits. - Concerning the bill amending the financial market law, it needs to be examined whether the FinTech license for payment service providers (including stablecoins) and for providers of crypto assets needs to be adjusted.
+Furthermore, international developments in the area of DLT/blockchain should be analysed from a Swiss perspective.